 - Designing learning environments where PDAers can thrive

-- Supporting non-speaking students and students with intellectual disability, including transitions to high school
+- Supporting non-speaking students and students with intellectual disability, including transitioning from high school

 All content is grounded in neurodiversity-affirming practice and reflects current clinical, educational, and lived-experience perspectives.